SmartTechAIResearch/sizingservers.beholder.dnfapi/README.md

 For all tables in the database models and data accessors are available.

-## Build
+## Build and publish
-E.g. use and host the pre-build version or source in IIS.
-Build using Visual Studio.
+Publish to IIS using Visual Studio or host a pre-published version, see the

+* PublishedDebug
+* PublishedRelease

+folder.

 To check if it works you can use a tool like Postman.
 Check the models in the Visual Studio solution to see how JSON payloads should be structured.

 ## Configure

 ### App_Data\\appsettings.json
+    // For authorization an API key can be sent in the GET data (?apikey=<insert here>).
+API keys are stored in the database.
+    // "Authorization": true is ignored for Debug builds (PublishedDebug folder).
     {
-      "Authorization" :  false
+      "Authorization": true,
       "CacheExpiresInSeconds": 10,
       "PollIntervalInSeconds": 360
     }

 Set Authorization to enable or disable the requirement of an API key for communication from agents to the API.